Eschatology Exploration

 In the summer of 2025, I began what was supposed to be a quick analysis, but ended up being an extensive research and writing project covering the timing of the crucifixion (posted here: The Crucifixion Chronology).
 This project afforded me a newfound appreciation for the precision and exactness of the Bible’s language, prophetic claims, and timing as well as a much deeper understanding of the Hebrew calendar and festivals.

 With this new appreciation and knowledge, I thought I might find a better understanding of some of the more challenging pieces of the end times narrative — the trumpets and bowls, the two witnesses, the woman’s flight… Instead, once again, what was supposed to be a quick analysis turned into hundreds of hours of detailed analysis.
+What has emerged is a new ecclesiology (which I call Mutualism) and an eschatological framework that closely resembles the Pre-Wrath view but with some significant differences (which I call the Olivet Rapture view).

 Contents